 Fax: (480) 899-8997

-Prior to joining Rosette, LLP, Mr. Verri has also served as an arbitrator in dispute resolution proceedings and has represented clients before state, federal and administrative agencies.
-His skills and experience in this regard further promote and advance the tribal and tribal economic development needs and goals of Rosette, LLP’s clients.
+Prior to joining Rosette, LLP, Mr. Verri served as an arbitrator in dispute resolution proceedings and represented clients before state, federal and administrative agencies and federal and state trial and appellate courts.
+His skills and experience in this regard further promote and advance tribal sovereignty and the tribal economic development needs and goals of Rosette, LLP’s clients.

 He received his Juris Doctor degree from Case Western Reserve University, School of Law in 1977 where he was an Editor of the Journal of International Law and his Bachelor of Arts from Boston College, cum laude, in 1972 where he was recognized for his high scholastic ability and leadership by being named the Marshall of the College Honor Society by the Dean, Faculty members and Administration of the College.